Martinelli Luce Pipistrello Table Lamp

 Manufacturer: Martinelli Luce S.P.A.
 (Società per azioni – Joint-stock company), Via Santa Lucia, 9, 55100 Lucca, Italy.
 Some 80 km (50 miles) away from Florence and 20 km (13 miles) from Pisa.

-Pipistrello: Italian word for bat.
+Pipistrello is the Italian word for bat.

 Gae Aulenti, born 4 December 1927 as Gaetana Aulenti in Palazzolo dello Stella, Italy, some 90 km (56 miles) from Venice.
 She studied to be an architect at the Milan School of Architecture of the Polytechnic University (Politecnico di Milano), and graduated in 1954.
 Gae Aulenti began her career as an architect and freelance designer.
 She designed many interior designs and furniture for companies such as Fiat, Pirelli, Olivetti, Knoll International, Ideal Standard, Zanotta and Louis Vuitton.